jkayani/mycryptopals/README.md

 - Repeat above to find A bit at position shift factor, and continue for all bits of A

-My attempt to crack the seed was:
+My attempt to "reverse" the seed was:

 - Seed the RNG with unknown seed
 - Generate 1 RNG output, the k=0 RNG output.
 This was generated using the seed, k=1 value from state array, and k=397 value from state array